The 2023-2024 Junior Ambassador program application period is closed. Applications for the 2024-2025 cohort will open in March 2024.

 As a Miami Waterkeeper Junior Ambassador, students develop personal and professional skills that will help them throughout high school, college, their career, and beyond.
 The program is specially designed to teach leadership, communication, civic engagement, and advocacy skills that cannot be learned in a classroom.
 As ambassadors, students:

 Junior Ambassadors explore various topic areas through advocacy trainings, meetings, hands-on service projects, and outreach events.
-These students present on the issues impacting South Florida’s water resources to younger students, community groups, and the general public.
-Miami Waterkeeper’s Junior Ambassador program runs for one school year.
-However, ambassadors have the option to extend their participation if they choose.
-Approximately 25-30 Junior Ambassadors are selected annually.
-The program consists of eight mandatory advocacy trainings and service events, as well as one final presentation.
+Miami Waterkeeper’s Junior Ambassador program runs for one school year and approximately 35-40 Junior Ambassadors are selected annually.
+The program consists of four mandatory advocacy trainings, at least four service events, and one final project.
 Participation in the Junior Ambassador program will fulfill the service hours requirement for the Florida Medallion Scholars and Florida Academic Scholars under the Florida Bright Futures Scholarship Program.

 Advocacy trainings are mandatory workshops where ambassadors receive training on scientific issues, governmental frameworks, policy objectives, and communication skills.
-Junior Ambassadors will learn how to give presentations about water resource issues in South Florida at advocacy trainings.
 The workshops are held throughout South Florida and facilitated by Miami Waterkeeper leadership and staff, covering the following topics:

 - Communicating Science & Public Speaking

 One of the founding pillars of Miami Waterkeeper is community engagement.
 As such, we expect our Junior Ambassadors to be engaged in the community.
-Ambassadors will be expected to participate in community service events such as taking part in projects like volunteer beach clean-ups and dune restoration efforts and tabling at environmental fairs, boat shows, fishing tournaments, community festivals, local farmer’s markets, etc.
+Ambassadors will be expected to participate in community service events such as volunteer clean-ups and habitat restoration efforts.

 Who Can Apply?